Freely-Given-org/ESFM/ESFMspec.md

 similar to how most translators use USFM files, so the first word in each Bible book could link to row #1.

-[Note that it is also possible (via the WORDTABLE entry in the file), to have a single word table used for all books.
+[Note that it is also quite possible (via the WORDTABLE entry in the file), to have a single word table used for all books.
-This would lead to larger tables, and larger numbers in the ESFM files.]
+This would lead to larger tables, and larger numbers in the ESFM files, but there might be some applications where this is desirable.]

 It is quite possible to have very wide tables containing a lot of data for each word.